 Legal changes have also forced businesses to be more ethical.
 For example, they can no longer pay staff very low wages just to support low operating costs.
 They are also not allowed to employ child labor.
 Otherwise, they could face lawsuits over their practice.

-What is the triple bottom line, and how does it relate to social responsibility?
+Understanding the triple bottom line and relating it to social responsibility?

 The triple bottom line underlines a sustainable business.
-First, of course, companies need to pursue the financial aspect – they make a profit.
-And, at the same time, to produce them, they also should strive to operate in an environmentally friendly manner and act in accordance with the expectations of society.
+First, of course, companies need to pursue the financial aspect—they make a profit.
+At the same time, to produce them, they should also strive to operate in an environmentally friendly manner and act in accordance with society’s expectations.

 Furthermore, the concept underlies corporate social responsibility, which focuses on environmental management, stakeholder engagement, and social equity.